Welcome to Halifax

 Monponsett Pond Algae Testing

-On Monday, June 12th, MassDEP collected water samples from both East and West Monponsett Ponds.
-The samples were analyzed on June 12-14th.
-The East Monponsett sample collected at the Rt 36 boat ramp in Halifax showed cyanobacteria levels of 39,898 cells/ml.
+On Monday, August 14th, MassDEP collected water samples on East and West Monponsett Ponds.
+The samples were analyzed by MassDEP on August 16th.
+The East Monponsett sample, collected at the Rt 36 boat ramp in Halifax showed cyanobacteria levels of 39,898 cells/ml.
 Although the cell count is below the normal 70,000 maximum, the Massachusetts Department of Public Health has recommended, based on the visual evidence at East Monponsett, that East Monponsett be closed.
-The West Monponsett Pond samples showed cyanobacteria levels of 500 cells/ml at the 4th Avenue beach and 400 cells/ml at the state boat ramp.
-These levels are below the MDPH guideline level of 70,000 cells/ml.
+The West Monponsett Pond samples showed cyanobacteria levels of 82,126 cells/ml at 4th Avenue Beach and 117,188 cells/ml at the state boat ramp.
+The levels in West Monponsett Pond are above the MDPH guideline level of 70,000 cells/ml.
 MDPH recommends that an advisory be posted at each access point at the water body to warn against water contact.
 MassDEP will conduct sampling